singlerider/ravenbot007/README.md

 Let's say we want to add a command which will take two arguments, we will call it '!random' and it will take a 'minimum' and 'maximum' argument.
 We will limit this command to be allowed to be called every 20 seconds.

-Add the following to the 'commands' dictionary:
+Add the following to the 'commands' dictionary in src/lib/command_headers.py:

 ```python
 '!random': {